Iowa Practitioner Program Overview

 - Executive Director of the Board or the director's designee from the Board's staff;

-- A practitioner who has remained free of addiction for a period of no less than two years since successfully completing a recovery program for drug or alcohol dependency, addiction, or abuse;
+- A practitioner who has remained free of addiction for two or more years after completing a recovery program for drug or alcohol dependency, addiction, or abuse;

 - A physician/counselor with expertise in substance abuse/addiction treatment programs;